 We start by describing our general overlapping generations framework.
-Each period new agents are born.
 Each agent lives for M periods.
 Agents born in different periods overlap.
 We denote an agent by its age in periods so an agent born i periods ago is denoted i.
-Therefore, the M cohorts in any given period are denoted $0, \ldots, M-1$.
-Each period: new agents are born (cohort 0), the oldest agents from the previous period(cohort M - 1 at time t - 1) have died and all other generations mature from cohort i to i + 1.
+Therefore, the M cohorts in any given period are denoted $0, \ldots, M - 1$.
+Each period: new agents are born (cohort 0), the oldest agents from the previous period (cohort M - 1 at time t - 1) have died and all other generations mature from cohort i to i + 1.